December 20, 2018

 LOSE JUST A LITTLE BIT OF WEIGHT

 Small changes in body weight can have a big impact on health risks.
 Losing just 5 percent of your body weight has been shown to reduce your risk for diabetes and heart disease and improve metabolic function in liver, fat and muscle tissue.
 That means a 200 pound person can reap big health benefits just by losing 10 pounds.
-While we’d all love to shed all of our extra pounds, it’s a lot easier to start with a 5 percent weight loss goal and keep it off.
+While we’d all love to shed all of our extra pounds, it’s a lot easier to start with a 5 percent weight loss goal and keep it off for age well.

 AVOID PROCESSED MEAT